-Similarly to document templates, we can customize templates for emails sent by the Wizard located in templates/ mail folder.
+Similarly to document templates, we can customize templates for emails sent by the Wizard located in templates folder.
 It also uses Jinja templating language.
 And we can create HTML template, Plain Text template, add attachments, and add inline images (which can be used inside the HTML using Content-ID equal to the filename).
+We can learn more about the template structure and contents directly from the mailer GitHub repository.